software-mansion/react-native-reanimated/README.md

 ## Reanimated vs Animated

 We aim to bring this project to be fully compatible with `Animated` API.
 We believe that the set of base nodes we have selected should make this possible to be done only by writing JS code and does not require significant changes in the native codebases.
-Here is a list of things that haven't yet been ported from the original version of `Animated` library.
 All the functionality that missing elements provide in `Animated` can already be achieved with `react-native-reanimated` although a different methodology for implementing those may be required (e.g. check ["Running animations" section](#running-animations) to see how the implementation may differ).

 Here is a list of things that haven't yet been ported from the original version of `Animated` library: